thyarles/knsk/README.md

 If it doesn't work for you, please, let me know.
 It is hard to force namespace in Terminating mode just to test it.

-Just to see what is the possible commands to solve the problem by yourself, use the advanced mode like `./knsk.sh --dry-run --delete-all --force`.

 ### Basic usage
      curl -s https://raw.githubusercontent.com/thyarles/knsk/master/knsk.sh | bash
      wget -q https://raw.githubusercontent.com/thyarles/knsk/master/knsk.sh -O - | bash

 In this mode, this script only shows the possible causes that put your namespaces in **Terminating** mode.
 If you want this script to try to fix the mess, clone this repository, set the execution bit to the `knsk.sh` script and look at advanced options by typing `./knsk.sh --help`.

+Just to see what is the possible commands to solve the problem by yourself, use the advanced mode like

+     ./knsk.sh --dry-run --delete-all --force

 ### Advanced options
     knsk.sh [options]